 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-As part of your studies, you’ll complete a project for a “real-world” business to earn credit toward your degree in computer programming.
+As part of your studies, you’ll complete a project for a “real-world” business to earn credit toward your degree.
 We also frequently employ students in our Network and Technology Services Department to give you additional field experience.
 Career Services is available to help you find internship and employment opportunities as well.